History of Eastern role-playing video games: Golden Age (late 1980s–early 1990s)

 The late 1980s to early 1990s is considered the golden age of Japanese computer gaming, which would flourish until its decline around the mid-1990s, as consoles eventually dominated the Japanese market.
 A notable Japanese computer RPG from around this time was WiBArm, the earliest known RPG to feature 3D polygonal graphics.
-It was a 1986 role-playing shooter released by Arsys Software for the PC-88 in Japan and ported to MS-DOS for Western release by Brøderbund.
+It was a 1986 role-playing shooter released by Arsys Software for the PC-88 in Japan and ported to MS-DOS for Western release by Broderbund.
 In WiBArm, the player controls a transformable mecha robot, switching between a 2D side-scrolling view during outdoor exploration to a fully 3D polygonal third-person perspective inside buildings, while bosses are fought in an arena-style 2D shoot 'em up battle.
 The game featured a variety of weapons and equipment as well as an automap, and the player could upgrade equipment and earn experience to raise stats.
 (Translation) Unlike first-person RPGs at the time that were restricted to 90-degree movements, WiBArm's use of 3D polygons allowed full 360-degree movement.

 Another 1986 release was Falcom's Xanadu Scenario II, an early example of an expansion pack.
 The game was non-linear, allowing the eleven levels to be explored in any order.
 Dragon Slayer Jr: Romancia simplified the RPG mechanics of Xanadu, such as removing the character customization and simplifying the numerical statistics into icons, and emphasized faster-paced platform action, with a strict 30-minute time limit.
 The action took place entirely in a side-scrolling view rather than switching to a separate overhead combat screen like its predecessor.
-These changes Romancia more like a side-scrolling action-adventure game.
+These changes made Romancia more like a side-scrolling action-adventure game.
 Square's 1986 release, Cruise Chaser Blassty, was a sci-fi RPG that had the player control a customizable mecha robot from a first-person view.
 That same year also saw the arcade release of the sequel to The Tower of Druaga, The Return of Ishtar, an early action RPG to feature two-player cooperative gameplay, dual-stick control in single player, a female protagonist, the first heroic couple in gaming, and the first password save system in an arcade game.